MpaulaL/Lesson-FAIR-Data-Climate/_episodes/introduction.md

 - "FAIR data enhance impact, reuse, and transparancy of research."
 - "FAIRification is an ongoing effort accross many different fields."
 - "FAIR principles are a set of guiding principles, not rules or standards."
+- FAIR data is not equivalent to Open Data
 ---

 ## What is FAIR?